Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

 For the dirty limit and the case when $\omega$ is large enough that the final state lies beyond the BCS coherence peak (regardless of $T_{\mathrm{eff}}$), the quality factor is estimated using Eqs.
 (59) and (62) of Ref.~\citep{Fominov2011} for $\sigma_{1}$:

-where we have used $\sigma_{0} = 2 \nu_{0} e^{2} D$ and assumed the 3D limit $d \gg \xi_{0}$ for simplicity.
+where we have used $\sigma_{0}=2\nu_{0}e^{2}D$ and assumed the 3D limit $d\gg\xi$ for simplicity.

-Crucially, the value of $n_{\text{qp}} \xi_{0}^{3}$ for delocalized quasiparticles is difficult to predict theoretically, as the recombination rate balancing the external quasiparticle generation exhibits a much smoother energy dependence and is highly sensitive to the specific microscopic details.
+Crucially, the value of $n_{\text{qp}}\xi^{3}$ for delocalized quasiparticles is difficult to predict theoretically, as the recombination rate balancing the external quasiparticle generation exhibits a much smoother energy dependence and is highly sensitive to the specific microscopic details.

 One can, however, use Eq.~\eqref{eq:quality-factor_Mattis-Bardeen-deloc-qps_dirty} to estimate the concentration of delocalized quasiparticles required to account for the observed dissipation.
-For the best Al cavities in Fig.~\ref{fig1}, this yields $n_{\text{qp}} \xi_{0}^{3} \sim 0.3$.
+For the best Al cavities in Fig.~\ref{fig1}, this yields $n_{\text{qp}}\xi^{3}=4.3$.
 This value is roughly two orders of magnitude larger than the estimate in Eq.~\eqref{eq:stationary-concentration_main-eq_2} for localized quasiparticles, echoing the result obtained for localized quasiparticles in the clean limit, Eq.~\eqref{eq:Q-estimation_clean-limit_final-estimate}, despite the limited accuracy of that estimate.
-One thus concludes that while modern devices have made significant progress in suppressing excess quasiparticles, their localization is not yet achieved, even for the best-performing cavities represented on the right side of Fig.~\ref{fig1}.
+One thus concludes that while modern devices have made significant progress in suppressing excess quasiparticles, their localization is not yet achieved, even for the best-performing cavities represented on the right side of Fig.~\ref{fig1} of the main text.
+This is inline with the conclusions made in Refs.~\citep{Fischer2025,gurra2025}, see also sec.~\ref{subsec:Loc-deloc_recombination_limit}.

-We also note that the evolution of the distribution function of delocalized quasiparticles with applied power has recently been described comprehensively from a theoretical standpoint~\citep{Catelani2019}, paving the way for a more accurate understanding of the observed power dependence of the quality factor.
+We also note that the evolution of the distribution function of delocalized quasiparticles with applied power has recently been described comprehensively from a theoretical standpoint~\citep{Catelani2019,Fischer23}, paving the way for a more accurate understanding of the observed power dependence of the quality factor.
 In particular, Ref.~\citep{Catelani2019} demonstrates that the specific form of this dependence is sensitive to both the properties of the quasiparticle-generating agent and material parameters, making a simple universal description unlikely.